Kelleys Island, Ohio: Native Americans and Inscription Rock

 Kelleys Island is a Devonian limestone and dolomite ridge carved during the Pleistocene era.
 The first known occupants of Kelleys Island were Algonquian and Iroquoian, possibly including Erie, who travelled through the area to fish and at times lived in the area until 1656.

-On the south shore of the island (near what is now the downtown-village area), there is a large limestone rock featuring petroglyphs carved over a number of years by these and earlier indigenous inhabitants; it was later named 'Inscription Rock' by scholars in the mid-19th century.
+On the south shore of the island (near what is now the downtown-village area), there is a large limestone rock featuring petroglyphs carved over a number of years by these and earlier indigenous inhabitants.
+In the mid-19th century, scholar named it Inscription Rock.
 The Kelleys Island Historical Association relies on the Henry Rowe Schoolcraft investigations, which dated the carvings to roughly 1643.
 He theorized that the rock was used by members of "seasonal" Native American tribes, to impart information to one another about how the hunting had been in the area, and where their group would next be traveling.

-Many different items and scenes are cut into the large flat top side of the rock, which measures 32 ft by 21 feet (10 by 6 m).
+Many different items and scenes are cut into the large flat top side of the rock, which measures 32 × 21 ft.
 Over time, most of the inscriptions on this rock have been eroded away.
-The indigenous peoples who are thought to have inscribed these images are said to have been annihilated about 1665 by Iroquois nations from the New York area, who were trying to conquer territory to control the fur trade.
+The indigenous peoples who are thought to have inscribed these images are said to have been killed about 1665 by Iroquois nations from the New York area, who were trying to conquer territory to control the fur trade.